emagwebsolutions/codinggeeks/README.md

 #### CONTRIBUTING

-You are free to send **PULL REQUEST** we would be glad to respond to your **PULL REQUEST** but raise an issue first and tell us more about the specific changes you want to make before you send your **PULL REQUEST**
+You are free to send **PULL REQUEST** we would be glad to respond to your **PULL REQUEST** but raise an issue first and tell us more about the specific changes you want to make before you send your **PULL REQUEST**.

 #### LICENSE